 Therapeutic ClassificationsAntineoplastic Agent

 Hepatitis B virus (HBV) reactivation can occur in patients receiving obinutuzumab or other CD20-directed cytolytic antibodies, which can progress to life-threatening or fatal fulminant hepatitis or hepatic failure.
 Screen patients at baseline for HBV infection.
 Monitor HBV-positive patients during and after treatment with obinutuzumab.
 If HBV reactivation occurs, discontinue obinutuzumab and concomitant medications.
 Life-threatening or fatal progressive multifocal leukoencephalopathy has also been reported .

-Obinutuzumab injection is used together with other medicines to treat chronic lymphocytic leukemia (CLL) and follicular lymphoma, which are cancers of the blood.
+Obinutuzumab injection is also used together with bendamustine to treat follicular lymphoma after other medicines (eg, rituximab) did not work well.
+It is also used to treat patients who previously had untreated stage II bulky, III or IV follicular lymphoma and are at least having partial temporary recovery (remission) from their cancer.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Obinutuzumab is an antineoplastic agent (cancer medicine).